 Allow to cool thoroughly before storage.
 In theory, thoroughly dehydrated food should be shelf stable if kept completely dry.
 However, as with all of our homemade dehydrated treats, I prefer to err on the side of food safety caution and keep mine in the fridge (or freeze if making a large batch for extended storage).
 The dehydrated eggs take incredibly less space to store than fresh.
 Win!

-The Egg Dehydration Experiment Verdict
+Dehydrated Egg Experiment Verdict

 Consistency: Firm Nuggets and Crumbles

 The dehydrated eggs were much firmer than the preceding dehydrated cottage cheese experiment.
 Larger portions were fine as hand treats.
 The smaller nuggets were easier used in small servings as toppers.
 With more care in placement on the dehydrator tray, I could probably get a a more consistent nugget rather than a mix of nuggets and small crumbles.
 With some adjustments (and possibly other ingredients), I would consider trying a piped mixture instead of the dollops.
+Or prepping the eggs like an omelette and slicing into small pieces instead.

 Portability: Handle with Care